-Graduate assistantship positions are available to higher education students in a variety of areas on the UMass campus.
+Graduate assistantship positions are available to students in a variety of areas on the UMass campus.
 The assistantships are 10-30 hours/week, provide a full tuition credit, excellent benefits (including health care), a $25 hourly wage, and all are unionized positions.
-Some students choose to remain at one assistantship throughout graduate school, while others may have several.
-The application process for assistantships is separate from the program’s admission process.
+Most assistantships are not guaranteed upon admission to a program.
 Once you are accepted to the program, it will be your responsibility to seek out and apply for assistantships, with support from the program.
+Students must be enrolled in 9 credits or more to maintain eligibility for assistantships awarded by the College of Education.

 UMass offices post assistantship opportunities throughout the spring, summer, and into the fall semester, so we encourage you to be patient even if you do not have an assistantship lined up immediately.
 If you receive an assistantship of at least 10 hours after the start of the fall semester, your tuition waiver will be retroactive to the beginning of the semester.